 In the image quality comparison at close distance, the Sony lens shows itself sharper in the center of the frame.
 At longer distances (or focused in the corners), the Sony lens also surpasses the Sigma lens's sharpness in the periphery, a difference made especially noticeable when photographing the night sky.
 The Sigma lens has less peripheral shading at narrow apertures.
 The Sony lens has less geometric distortion.

 The Sony FE 14mm f/1.8 GM Lens vs. Sigma 14mm f/1.8 DG HSM Art Lens comparison shows the Sigma lens considerably larger and over 2.5x heavier.
 With the balance of the specs appearing comparable and the Sigma lens's $1.00 higher price tag, the Sony lens seems the obvious choice for Sony camera owners.

 Use the site's comparison tools to create additional comparisons.

-Assured is that those photographing architecture, real estate, large products, or other subjects in a confined space, and those photographing the great outdoors, including landscape and night sky photography, will want the Sony FE 14mm f/1.8 GM Lens in their kit.
+The Sony FE 14mm f/1.8 GM is one of those lenses that make one grateful to be photographing at this time.
+Those photographing architecture, real estate, large products, or other subjects in a confined space, those photographing the great outdoors, including landscape and night sky photography, and those who simply want to get creative with ultra-wide-angles will want the Sony FE 14mm f/1.8 GM Lens in their kit.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan